victormejia/angular-testing-workshop/README.md

 });
 ```

-We use the `debugElement`'s `queryAll` method to retrieve all `DebugElements` that satisfy the search.
-We use the `By.css` utitlity to do so.
+We use the `debugElement`'s `queryAll` method to retrieve all `DebugElements` that satisfy the search, and using the `By.css` utitlity.

 Running this, you will get an error:

 `Can't bind to 'routerLink' since it isn't a known property of 'a'`.

 Since we aren't importing the module for routing, Angular doesn't recognize this directive.
-However, we want to **shallow** test, so we will tell Angular to ignore components and directives not included in the `declarations` property by using the `NO_ERRORS_SCHEMA` constant
+However, we want to **shallow** test, so we will tell Angular to ignore components and directives not included in the `declarations` property by using the `NO_ERRORS_SCHEMA` constant:

 ```js
 import { NO_ERRORS_SCHEMA } from '@angular/core';